 Cozy Holiday Decor

 Replace your throw blankets and pillows with cozy, warm textures and patterns.
-Often knits, plaids and sometimes even velvet can do the trick.
+Often knits, plaids, and sometimes even velvet can do the trick.
 If you don’t have a fireplace but want that feeling, try getting some big candles.
-Not only do they offer the feeling of being by the fire, you can find holiday scents to fill the air with!
-Of course if you have little ones or pets that could be a concern, many stores carry the faux candles that do the trick.
-If you are looking for the perfect skirt for your tree, don’t be afraid to try an oversized knitted blanket which screams cozy.
+Not only do they offer the feeling of being by the fire, but you can also find holiday scents to fill the air with!
+Of course, if you have little ones or pets, that could be a concern; many stores carry the faux candles that do the trick.
+If you are looking for the perfect skirt for your tree, don’t be afraid to try an oversized knitted blanket, which screams cozy.

 Modern Holiday Decor